-Not more than 64 semester hours of credit may be offered as advanced standing from a community/junior college.
-If work is interspersed from a junior college and a four-year college, the amount of credit accepted at the time of completing the junior college work may not exceed 64 semester hours.
-After a student has attained 64 semester hours, credit should not be taken at a junior college.
-The student must meet the residence requirements that apply to all students for a degree from Truman State University.
+Not more than 64 semester hours of credit will be accepted from a community/junior college toward a Truman degree.
+In addition, if work is interspersed from a community/junior college and a four-year college, credit will not be accepted from a community/junior college after the student has completed his or her 64th semester hour of credit.
+Therefore, after a student has completed 64 semester hours, credit should not be taken at a community/junior college.